The Redeemer (film): Plot

 In the school office, John encounters the killer, now dressed in a business suit with a fake mustache.
 He has lured the group to the school to kill them for their life of sin and knows all about John's crimes.
 The killer claims to be a "redeemer" who was chosen to rid the world of the wicked by being to kill a select few.
 When John and the Redeemer struggle over a gun, the latter gets shot in his side.
 However, he manages to shoot John dead.
 The wounded killer then chases Kirsten back to the auditorium, where she knocks the gun away from the Redeemer, and attempts to shoot him again.
 However, the Redeemer takes command of a clown dummy who raises a knife to bring it down on Kirsten, killing her.

 The Redeemer, revealed to be the priest, returns to his church and concludes his sermon.
 He claims that "those who have sinned" have been given "redemption" for their own afterlife.
 After the service ends, the Redeemer meets with Christopher.
 The boy killed a bully who earlier threatened him and placed the dead body in the car of a con artist Bible salesman who visited the church.
 Christopher says that everything will be all right now, and that he is pleased with the Redeemer's work.
 The Redeemer then returns to his apartment where he tends to his bullet wound.
 He has two thumbs on his left hand, one of which then fades away along with his gunshot wound.
 The Redeemer says that God is pleased with what he has done and he will be waiting for any future work.
 Meanwhile, Christopher takes the church shuttle bus back to the lake, into which he walks fully clothed to return from where he came.

 Production

 The film was completed over a period of three months between April 11, 1977, and July 21, 1977.
 Re-shoots were done in January 1978.
 It was filmed almost entirely at the former Staunton Military Academy in Staunton, Virginia which was closed in 1976 and is now the Mary Baldwin University.

 Release

-The Redeemer premiered in Staunton, Virginia on June 21, 1978.
+The Redeemer was released on March 17, 1978 in Florida, North Carolina, and South Carolina.
+It later opened in Staunton, Virginia on June 21, 1978.
 It subsequently opened theatrically in Los Angeles on October 25, 1978.
 The film has two alternate titles: The Redeemer...
 Son of Satan! and Class Reunion Massacre.